• Art Magazine

 Sara Efia Reddin: Ghana meets Barcelona

-After nearly 20 years in Paris, Sara Efia Reddin settled in Barcelona.
-Her artwork reflects Mirrors cultural diversity she has experienced as the daughter of an Irish-Italian father and a Ghanaian mother.
+After almost 20 years in Paris, Sara Efia Reddin settled in Barcelona.
+Her artworks reflect the cultural diversity she experienced as the daughter of an Irish-Italian father and a Ghanaian mother.

 Under her brand "Golden Editions," she brings "the boldness of London, the elegance of Paris, and the sun-drenched spirit of Barcelona ."
 Her products are designed in Barcelona, woven by local artisans in Ghana, and finished in Spain.